github/codeql/change-notes/1.21/analysis-python.md

 ## Changes to code extraction

-* The extractor now exits gracefully if passed a non-existent file or directory either as a `--path` option or as a file name.

-* The extractor now exits gracefully if an invalid number was given as the `--max-procs` option.

 * String literals as expressions within literal string interpolation (f-strings) are now handled correctly.

+* The Python extractor now handles invalid input more robustly.
+In particular, it exits gracefully when:

+    * A non-existent file or directory is specified using the `--path` option, or as a file name.
+    * An invalid number is specified for the `--max-procs` option.

 ## Changes to QL libraries